The Candidate (album): Critical reception

 Red Starr of Smash Hits commented, "Harley's never fully developed talents have scraped rock bottom in recent years.
 Side one here is back to his stylish, tuneful, Cockney Rebel best, but side two is simply pedestrian Americanised blandness that provokes only weariness.
 A mixed up album from a mixed up man but all credit for returning to the fray."
 He considered "Audience with the Man" and "Freedom's Prisoner" to be the album's best tracks.
+A reviewer for the Shropshire Star stated that Harley had "produced a good side one", but felt side two was "tediously repetitive".
+He picked "Freedom's Prisoner" as the "best track", but added that "Audience with the Man" is "pretty good" and "Woodchopper" has "some clever lyrics".
 Gary Paul of Bedfordshire on Sunday wrote, "Steve attacks the lyrics but generally leaves the impression that he would be better suited to songs which are more MOR as the backing often swamps his words."
+Nick Kehoe of the Telegraph & Argus believed it to be a "good album with a lively range of music from rock to ballads", but he also felt that it "doesn't have the special quality Harley is capable of producing".

 Jon Hibbs of the Cambridge Evening News believed Harley displayed a "wet and placcid performance" on the album and felt he was "suffering from a bad case of lost identity".
-He praised "Freedom's Prisoner" for "effectively recreat[ing] the off-beat and plodding bass" of "Mr. Soft" but was less enthusiastic about the remaining material, stating, "The cockney rebel's ire is dissipated into trite hymns to 'young hearts' and 'love on the rocks' together with pedestrian reworkings of other people's ideas."
+He praised "Freedom's Prisoner" for "effectively recreat[ing] the off-beat and plodding bass" of "Mr. Soft", but was less enthusiastic about the remaining material, stating, "The cockney rebel's ire is dissipated into trite hymns to 'young hearts' and 'love on the rocks' together with pedestrian reworkings of other people's ideas."
+Peter Steward of the Eastern Evening News felt Harley was "still desperately searching for an identity outside Cockney Rebel".
+He noted a "few good moments both musically and lyrically", but added there is "little magic about his album, as Harley becomes lost with a disc that will keep him in the pop wilderness".
+Graham Lock of NME was negative in his review, accusing The Candidate as "sound[ing] like a very poor, watered-down version" of Bob Dylan's Blonde on Blonde.
+He felt that the material had "no good tunes, no catchy hooks, nothing interesting at all – just dreary meanderings, a cocktail-lounge version of mid-'60s rock".
+He concluded, "When he makes an album as weak, stale and utterly pointless as this one, then the only thing Harley's a candidate for is the dole queue."